KIDS AND THE NEWS

 death comes along, we cover it.
 I think we’re afraid not to do it.
 We’re guilty of

-overkill, and with Diana, we ended up celebrating something that was largely
+overkill, and with Diana, we celebrated something largely

-“I was totally opposed to covering John F. Kennedy, Jr.’s funeral because I
+“I opposed covering John F. Kennedy, Jr.’s funeral because I

 saw no need to do it.
-He wasn’t a public figure, though others would say I was
+Though others would say I was

 dynasty’s place in our national life.

 “Sometimes,” Jennings muses, “TV is like a chapel in which we, as a nation,